junhoyeo/JFlask/README.md

-# Jflask
+# JFlask
-> ❄️ Jflask: Template for Flask RESTful API and management
+> ❄️ JFlask: Template for Flask RESTful API and management

 ## Server
 >  RESTful API server with a systematic structure separated by resources for rapid development